qiuxintao101/cobra/docs/detail.rst

   Number.
 Default 1.
 This paramter toghter with rpkm_threshold provide threshold that can apply to filter for all unspuervised analysis.

 Details
-  At least mini_num_sample should have RPKM > rpkm_threshold
+  At least ``mini_num_sample`` should have RPKM > ``rpkm_threshold``

 ``scale``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Summary
   String.
 Default q.
-The scale method for the nomalize counts among samples.
+The scale method used to nomalize counts for downstream unsupervised analysis.

 Details
-  The scale method for the normaliztion: z- z-score, q- quantile-normalize, l- log-transform
+  The scale method for the normalization options: z- z-score, q- quantile-normalize, l- log-transform

 ``filter-opt``